ColsterJ/ruby-roguelike/README.md

 This code uses a library called [Gosu](https://www.libgosu.org/index.html) to handle graphics, sound, and input.
 You must install it before running the script.

+## A few notes on how this changes the game
+* The game code is now contained within a class 'Game'.
+This class extends 'Gosu::Window', which is required for Gosu's features.
+An update() function runs every frame to handle game logic, and a draw() function runs every frame to produce the graphics you see onscreen.
+* Sound effects play when you move, run into a wall, pick up treasure, or get teleported.
+* There is (kind of) a player avatar at the bottom of the screen that changes in reaction to the game.
+* For now, the game screen is still text-based, and the graphical features exist in the form of being able to change fonts and the player avatar.
+I'll be adding graphical tiles to replace the text.
+* The fact that tiles, various tile types, and the player were already contained within classes makes it pretty simple to add graphics to the game without too many changes.
+This is a testament to the usefulness of OOP.

 ## Installing Gosu on Windows
 Simply type this into a command line:
 ```